Well, unless of course, if Harvard says they want to meet you to interview!!

-So, we’ll be warning you as you move through this first big milestone: Yes of course there’s a chance you’ll get invited to the next stage — especially this year, where for a variety of reasons, we expect schools including Harvard to be potentially issuing more invites than they typically would.
+So, we’ll be warning you as you move through this first big milestone: Yes of course there’s a chance you’ll get invited to the next stage.
 If you get invited to interview at any school, it’s obviously an amazing compliment and a very strong sign indeed.

 Maybe you’re still working on apps that are being submitted this week.
 (The Sanity Check is also available if we can help on any of those!)
 We know that we’re often the Doom-and-Gloom Snark when it comes to chances for Harvard — mostly because we want to help you manage expectations and understand the situation with this school.
 It’s not that we don’t believe in you.
-It’s just that — at least in the past — Harvard has been, what’s the word for it? oh yeah, a wee bit snobby on the kind of candidate that they have opened their doors to considering.
+It’s just that — at least in the past — Harvard has been, what’s the word for it? oh yeah, a wee bit snobby on the kind of candidate that they typically consider.

 Maybe things will be different this year.
 We can hope for it.
-We will wait and see right alongside you for what destiny awaits tomorrow for the current crop of amazing candidates that we know all of you to be.
+We will wait and see right alongside you for what destiny awaits this week for the current crop of amazing candidates that we know all of you to be.